2017 College Changes Everything Conference

 - policymakers and elected officials interested in higher education and workforce development

-The conference also serves as an opportunity for stakeholders to further cultivate existing partnerships and develop new collaborations while improving collective leadership as we work toward the state’s goal.
-Sessions presented by state and national leaders provide purposeful information and engage the audience in thoughtful discussions on the serious issues we face in reaching Goal 2025
+The conference also serves as an opportunity for participants to renew existing relationships and develop new ones while improving collective leadership as we work toward Goal 2025.

 Tinley Park Convention Center